What is mobile experience?

 Read more: What is a mobile help desk? (+ top 6 features to look for).

-Create an effortless mobile experience by limiting the number of steps users have to take to complete key tasks within the app.
+Create an effortless mobile UX by limiting the number of steps users have to take to complete key tasks within the mobile application.

 Say, for example, your app offers multiple tiers of customer support.
 Simplify navigation by creating a menu, like the one below, displaying each communication method.
 Users can easily locate and access the support resources they need without having to scroll through a clunky interface.